-Concept diagrams aim to visualize relations between concepts and help to show each concept as a part of a larger whole.
+Concept diagrams aim to visualise relations between concepts and help to show each concept as a part of a larger whole.
 Diagrams describe concept systems formed by concepts and their relations.

-In concept diagrams, the different types of relations between concepts are depicted by using standardized notation.
+In concept diagrams, the different types of relations between concepts are depicted by using standardised notation.
 Each concept diagram has a key to the symbols used in it.

 In a diagram, each concept is generally represented by a term and a definition.
-Diagrams may also show examples of concepts depicted in them, and they may have references to concepts described by means of explanations in a vocabulary.
-The terms that have vocabulary entries of their own are written in bold type.
-The number which possibly precedes a term in a diagram represents the entry number the concept has in a printed or PDF format vocabulary published separately.
+Diagrams may also show examples of the concepts depicted in them, and they may have references to concepts described by means of explanations in a glossary.
+The terms that have glossary entries of their own are written in bold type.
+The number which possibly precedes a term in a diagram represents the entry number the concept has in a printed or PDF format glossary published separately.

 In some cases, the following symbols have been used in connection with terms and their equivalents in other languages:

-The gender and number of terms have been indicated, especially in Finnish Terminology Centre's own vocabularies, by the following abbreviations:
+The gender and number of terms have been indicated, especially in Finnish Terminology Centre's own glossaries, by the following abbreviations: